Mailu/Mailu/docs/cli.rst

 You can use ``--dry-run`` to test your YAML without comitting any changes to the database.
 With ``--verbose`` config-update will show exactly what it changes in the database.
-Without ``--delete-object`` option config-update will only add/update new values but will *not* remove any entries missing in provided YAML input.
+Without ``--delete-object`` option config-update will only add/update changed values but will *not* remove any entries missing in provided YAML input.

 This is a complete YAML template with all additional parameters that could be defined: